The Mission’s Outreach Team acts as first responders, delivering love, food, and essentials.Learn More

 We prepare people for the workplace with job training and more.Learn More

 This is the stage you see most often — people living on the streets, often struggling with addiction.
-We go out 365 days a year to connect them to life-saving assistance.
+We go out day and night, to connect them to life-saving assistance.

-The Mission helps meet basic needs for people working to detox and leave the past behind.
+The Mission helps meet the basic needs of people working to detox and leave the past behind.
 We provide a safe place where they can make the decision to join our recovery program.

 Our year-long, faith based recovery program helps men and women with counseling and relapse prevention curriculum, and provides the physical, mental, and spiritual healing they need to leave their addictions behind.

 After completing our recovery program, many people pursue further education, internships, and new jobs.
-The Mission helps with transitional housing, job training, continuing education, integration with a church, and more.
+The Mission helps with applying for housing, job training, continuing education, integration with a church, and more.

 Richard started using drugs when he was eight.
 As an adult, he lost everything to addiction.
-Now sober, he works at the Mission helping others escape the streets.learn more
+Now sober, he works helping others escape the streets.learn more

 While in prison, a counselor told Patsy about the Mission, and that turned her life around.
 Today she has a Masters degree and is helping hundreds of other people escape homelessness.learn more